Published in May 2021

-Bajaj Finance Limited (BFL), participates in the financing business and is a company listed on The Stock Exchange, Mumbai (the BSE) and the National Stock Exchange (NSE).
+Lending Bajaj Finance Limited (BFL), participates in the financing business and is a company listed on the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).

-During the year under review, Bajaj Financial Holdings Ltd., a wholly-owned subsidiary, has firmed up new business plans for undertaking activities on digital and online platform to augment the business of the Company’s subsidiaries and has changed its name to Bajaj Finserv Direct Ltd. with effect from 27 February 2018
+Digital and Online platform-during the year under review, Bajaj Financial Holdings Ltd., a wholly-owned subsidiary, has firmed up new business plans for undertaking activities on digital and online platform to augment the business of the Company’s subsidiaries and has changed its name to Bajaj Finserv Direct Ltd. with effect from 27th February 2018.

 In addition, there are wind-farm assets in Maharashtra with an installed capacity of 65.2 MW.

-As required by regulation, BFS has adopted Indian Accounting Standards (Ind AS) for FY19 which require Ind AS compliant comparatives for FY18.
+As required by regulation, BFS has adopted Indian Accounting Standards (Ind AS) for FY2021 which require Ind AS compliant comparatives for FY2020.
 Accordingly, figures for previous year/period have been recast and reviewed by statutory auditors as per new accounting standards.
 The insurance companies are not covered under Ind AS.
 They have prepared Ind AS financials only for the purpose of consolidation.
 Accordingly, for BAGIC and BALIC, standalone numbers reported below are based on non-Ind AS accounting standards (Indian GAAP) as applicable to insurance companies.

-In brief, how did the three operating entities perform in FY2019?
+In brief, here is how the three operating entities performed in FY2021.

 BFL has continued to deliver outstanding results.
 Here is a summary: